-The principal role of Alumina Limited's Board of Directors is protecting and furthering the interests of shareholders by overseeing the strategic direction of the Company.
+The principal role of Alumina Limited's Board is protecting and furthering the interests of shareholders.
+That is achieved by formulating and establishing the strategic direction of the Company.
 The Board is guided by its Charter that establishes the role and specific responsibilities and authority of the Board of Directors.
+A copy of Alumina Limited's Board Charter is available in the Governance section of our website at aluminalimited.com/charters/.